The Social Science Environmental Health Research Institute works on the following areas:

 - SSEHRI’s extensive research program includes funding from NIEHS, NSF, NHGRI, EPA, and the JPB Environmental Fellows Program.
 Research areas include biomonitoring and household exposure, chemical policy, brownfield redevelopment, community monitoring at fracking sites, and climate change impacts of health.
 We are part of the Puerto Rico Testsite to Explore Contamination Threats (PROTECT)/Superfund Research Program and the Center for Research on Early Childhood Exposure and Development in Puerto Rico (CRECE)/Children’s Environmental Health Center.

-- Graduate students are in Sociology MA and PhD, MPH, and Population Health PhD programs.
+- Graduate students are in Sociology PhD, MPH, and Population Health PhD programs.

 Integrating Comprehensive Doctoral training in Environmental Sociology with the Sociology and Anthropology Department